rajansagarwal/gardening/content/notes/talk-project-mngmt.md

 	- Midpoint of script, celebrating small wins
 	- Discuss as a team–what has been done so far
 	- Product demos–feedback & comments, if needed
+4. Retrospective
+	1. What went well
+	2. What did not go well
+	3. What can we do better
+	4. Action items